Furim/MoneyFlexerski/README.md

 ## 🤔🤔🤔Will be there different versions of the app for different platforms:

 Currently im working on the Linux binary, but the windows one or macOS, i need someone that have this specific hardware, because its impossible to compile the app from the linux to windows or MacOS or iPhone(.ipa)

+#Current bugs to fix out:

+Chart bugs out when income or expense is too high (the labels on y axis) Zoom in and Zoom out does not scale right as should corresponding to grid